2 Conceptual overview

-Before diving into the technical details of the ERAHUMED Decision Support System, this chapter provides a high-level overview of its core structure and modeling approach.
+This chapter provides a high-level overview of the core structure and modeling approach used by the ERAHUMED DSS.
 The goal is to offer readers an intuitive understanding of what ERAHUMED does—how it conceptualizes the landscape of the Albufera Natural Park, simulates water and chemical dynamics, and evaluates ecological risks—before introducing the formal models and data inputs that underpin each component.

 We outline the main building blocks of the simulation workflow, the hydrogeographical simplifications that allow for efficient modeling of the park’s complex water system, and the customization capabilities available to simulate diverse agrochemical management scenarios.
 Together, these elements form the foundation upon which the more detailed descriptions in the following chapters will build.